Pingkidong/pcos-streamlit-app/README.md

 | BMI | 0.29 |
 | Age | -0.24 |

+**Insights:**

-Strong correlations align with medical literature indicating that hormonal imbalance and ovulatory dysfunction are key indicators of PCOS.
+Antral Follicle Count, Menstrual Irregularity, and Testosterone Level show strong correlations with PCOS diagnosis.
+These findings align with medical literature stating that ovulatory dysfunction and hormonal imbalance are key indicators of PCOS

+⚠ **BMI (0.29)**
+- Weak to moderate correlation
+- Still informative but not a primary factor

+⚠ **Age (-0.24)**
+- Weak negative correlation
+- PCOS tends to be diagnosed at younger ages
+- Still retained as a feature

 ---

 ## ✂️ 3.
 Stratified Train-Test Split

-A stratified split was applied to preserve the original class distribution of PCOS and Non-PCOS cases.
-This step is crucial due to dataset imbalance to prevent biased evaluation.
+The dataset was split into training and testing sets using stratified splitting to preserve the original class distribution of PCOS and Non-PCOS cases.
+This step is crucial due to the imbalanced nature of the dataset, as non-stratified splitting could result in biased evaluation.

 ---